Automate your SP-API calls using Java SDK

 Repeat this step to generate SDKs for each of the SP-APIs available in the models directory.

-The generated SDK has the classes for configuring your LWA and AWS credentials and uses these to exchange LWA tokens and sign requests for you.
+The generated SDK includes the classes for configuring your LWA credentials and uses them to exchange LWA tokens.

 After you generate the SDK, build the AA library.

-mvn install:install-file -Dfile=[path to JAR file in "target" folder] -DgroupId=com.amazon.sellingpartnerapi -DartifactId=sellingpartnerapi-aa-java -Dversion=1.0 -Dpackaging=jar
+mvn install:install-file -Dfile=[path to JAR file in "target" folder] -DgroupId=com.amazon.sellingpartnerapi -DartifactId=sellingpartnerapi-aa-java -Dversion=x.x -Dpackaging=jar

 Example: